raspiblitz/raspiblitz-docs/docs/faq/faq.md

 BTRFS comes with build in RAID features - that means that data can be stored on two physical drives at the same time and if one is failing the other one can be used to heal the other one or its replacement.

-For the Raspiblitz this means that you can connect an additional 32GB USB3 Thumb Drive (under 10 USD) and have it running in a RAID with your HDD/SSD - keeping your LND channel data and all other important data of your RaspiBlitz double-safe.
+For the RaspiBlitz this means that you can connect an additional 32GB USB3 Thumb Drive (under 10 USD) and have it running in a RAID with your HDD/SSD - keeping your LND channel data and all other important data of your RaspiBlitz double-safe.

 #### Snapshotting the Blockchain